The best theme parks in Japan for kids (ranked for 2026)

 1. Tokyo Disney Resort – Tokyo Disneyland & DisneySea

-We love Tokyo Disney Resort!
-It’s one of the best theme parks in Japan, with Tokyo Disney and Universal Studios Japan both being amongst the best theme parks we’ve ever visited.
+The Tokyo Disney Resort is considered one of the best theme parks in Japan, and is a personal family favourite.
+Tokyo Disney and Universal Studios Japan are both being amongst the best theme parks we’ve ever visited.
 There are two different theme parks in Tokyo Disney Resort: The Tokyo Disneyland Park and Tokyo Disney Sea.

 🎢 Only have time to visit one park?
 Check out this article: Visiting Tokyo Disneyland or Tokyo DisneySea: Which is Best For Kids?